AsadullahGalib007/English-Dictionary/README.md

 1. Making the program robust and an eye-catching GUI
 2. Updating the word collection

 NB: If you want to talk about the project, feel free to reach me.
-My email id is: abrgalib@gmail.com
+My email: abrgalib@gmail.com